THS COUNSELING DEPARTMENT

 THS School Counselors

-The Tracy High School Counseling Department will empower all students to reach their maximum potential by using a comprehensive program that addresses academic, personal/social, and career goals.
+The Tracy High School Counseling Department will empower all students to reach their maximum potential by using a comprehensive program that addresses academic, personal/social, and college and career goals.
 We will promote an environment to encourage personal inquiry and growth, social responsibility, and academic excellence.
-School counselors believe that every student can succeed through the collaborative efforts of school, home, and community leading to responsible and productive citizenship in the 21st century.

 Follow us on

 PARENTS, please join us for Coffee with the Counselors

 Coffee With The Counselors is a monthly program designed to provide a casual environment for parents of current Tracy High School students and the school counselors to get together and engage in discussions related to students and high school.
 We meet the first Tuesday of the month from 9-10 am in the College and Career Readiness Center(A112).
-To join us for Coffee with the Counselors on Tuesday, May 8, 2018.
-PLEASE RSVP
+Please look for new dates coming soon for the 2019-20 school year.

 Departamento de consejería de la escuela Tracy High - Café con las consejeras